ami-iit/bipedal-locomotion-framework/devices/YarpRobotLoggerDevice/README.md

 ```console
 yarprobotinterface --config launch-yarp-robot-logger.xml
 ```
 When you close the yarprobotinterface, the logger will save the logged data in a mat file.
 Additionally, a md file will contain information about the software version in the robot setup.
 If video recording is enabled, a mp4 file with the video recording will also be generated.
+All these files will be saved in the working directory in which `yarprobotinterface` has been launched.

 ## How to log exogenous data
 The `YarpRobotLoggerDevice` can also log exogenous data, i.e., data not directly provided by the robot sensors and actuators.
 To do this: